lovell/shorter/README.md

 Encodes ASCII-compatible characters (`0x00` to `0x7F`)
 whilst maintaining full UTF-8 support.

-The byte length of the compressed output will never exceed the byte length of the input.
+For ASCII-only strings, the byte length of the compressed output will never exceed the byte length of the input.

 Works well with strings up to around 100 characters